ajthor/rpi-cluster-salt/README.md

 Now that we have Raspbian installed on our Raspberry Pis and they are configured to connect to the network, we can start to do the configuration work on the cluster itself.

-Raspberry Pi Omega uses SaltStack (Salt) to provision all of the nodes in the cluster.
+The Raspberry Pi Cluster uses SaltStack (Salt) to provision all of the nodes in the cluster.
 This allows us to manage software and configuration settings across the entire cluster, making sure that all nodes have the same software versions and configuration files.
 Think of it like copy/paste for an entire device's 'state'.

 The first step in setting up our cluster is to install Salt on our Master and get it ready for more nodes.